CodeAssociate/CA.Blocks.DataAccess/Documentation/HowTo/index.md

 ## The How to guide
-The how to Section provides simple examples of how to work with blocks.
+The how-to Section provides simple examples of how to work with blocks.
 If you looking at setting up the connection see the [Getting Started](../GettingStarted/getting-started.md) section

 For the context of this section, we will use the standard Microsoft AdventureWorks database schema and use using SQL server.
 To get the version of the database you can use go to https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure